 I get the opportunity to work with a lot of faith-based organizations.
-I love helping them get excited about raising money and showing them that others in the Bible did too.
+I love helping them get excited about raising money and showing them that others in the Bible got excited about fundraising too!

 But I'm amazed by a persistent cop-out so common among Christian causes, I'm adding it to my "Fundraising Myths" category.